IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 ```

 This is un-computed Nock.
 You don't need to understand any of this,
-except that code and data are homoiconic—they are in a sense the same
+except that code and data are homoiconic-they are in a sense the same
 for Urbit programs.

 It's worth pointing out that the arm named `$` buc can be used like any